In between glassblowing sessions in her atelier, we caught up with artist Randi Solin of Solinglass to talk taste, technique, and taking the heat.

 You have said you design your pieces on paper.
 How do you turn 2D drawings into unique 3D creations?

 I am a horrible drawer so I make these rudimentary drawings with tons and tons of words scribbled all over the paper.
 I know what I want in my head.
 I can see the colorations and textures—so I try and convey that through words.
 The next step is to get into the glass shop and start making a prototype or maquette.
 A lot of time what I see in my head cannot be translated into glass…but I learn through the process what can be.
 Sometimes I fall in love with an inch of a piece and then work on creating a piece based on that one inch.

 Which artists have influenced you the most, and why?

 In glass I absolutely love Laura de Santillana.
-Her work expresses something so deep so quiet.
+Her work expresses something so deep and so quiet.
 Then there are numerous painters.
 Most of my influences are from painting: Pollock, Miró, Kandinsky, Rothko.
 I love texture and layers.

 What can glass convey that other media can’t?

 Light first and foremost—bending light and optics.
 I guess plastic can do this but there is a different kind of soul with every material and glass speaks of fragility and yet permanence.
 I think about the fact that glass can live throughout time, long after we are gone.
 My pieces or other glass pieces will be left behind for the archaeologists to theorize about in the future.
 It will not change over time like a painting—that is, as long as it’s annealed properly.